6 Simple Breathing Exercise To Deal With Stress

 As we continue to practice deep, regulated breathing, it becomes more natural to us, and we may use it at any time of day to get through times of fatigue or stress.

-With all the issues we face—whether we are stressed out at work, can’t sleep after long day, or just need few minutes to ourselves—we will find this straightforward breathing practice to be really helpful.
+With all the issues we face—whether we are stressed out at work, can’t sleep after a long day, or just need a few minutes to ourselves—we will find this straightforward breathing practice to be really helpful.

 Following are some breathing exercises: